7thonda/Hostel-Business-Analytics/README.md

 ### Result and Findings

 The analysis results are summarized as follows:
-1. the company's sales has been steadily increasing over the past year, with a noticeable peak during the holiday.
+1. The business revenue and profit has steadily been increasing over the past 3 years with a signifcant peak on average during the **Q2(November, December, January)**.
+2. The Highest peak for revenue generation on average is **October**
+3. There has been a steady increase in the operation and maintenance cost for the first two years, but on the third yeaar there was a significnt drop in the matainance cost while the Operation cost kept increasing.
+4. On average the **Q2(November, December, January)** has a higher operation expense while **Q3(February March, April)** has the highest for maintenance
+5. The peak months for Operation costs and maintenance cost are **January** and **December** respectively.
+6. Najority of the expenses on Maintenace goes to  **Electricty,Generator,Furniture,AC and Painting**, with **Electricity** taking a big part of this expense
-2. Product cateogry A is the best performing ctegory in terms of sales and revenue
+7. Product cateogry A is the best performing ctegory in terms of sales and revenue
-3. customer segments with high lifetime valueshould be targeted for marketing purposes.
+8. customer segments with high lifetime valueshould be targeted for marketing purposes.

 ## Recommendations